open-telemetry/oteps/text/0066-separate-context-propagation.md

 propagating arbitrary user data, called Baggage.
 This mechanism is not related to tracing or observability, but it uses the same context propagation layer.

-Baggage may be used to model new aspects which would benefit from the same transaction-level context as tracing, e.g., for identity, versioning, and network switching.
+Baggage may be used to model new concerns which would benefit from the same transaction-level context as tracing, e.g., for identity, versioning, and network switching.